How To Survive The Two Year Sleep Regression

-Common sleep time behavior changes that point to the 2-year sleep regression include:
+Common sleep time behavior changes that point to the two year old sleep regression include:

 - Fighting naps